 - Participatory action research, conflict analysis and method development.

-In the last years, the HKI’s main focus of activities was set on dialogue projects in crisis areas for preparing conflict parties for negotiations, mediations and reconciliation (Sri Lanka 2002 – 2010, Carinthia since 2006, the Middle-East since 2005 and more intensively since 2012, under the supervision of Prof. Kelman).
+In the last years, the HKI’s main focus of activities was set on dialogue projects in crisis areas for preparing conflict parties for negotiations, mediations and reconciliation (Sri Lanka 2002 – 2010, the Austrian province of Carinthia since 2006, the Middle East since 2005 and more intensively since 2012).

 Other areas of action are capacity building and trainings (Central Asia, Columbia, Eastern Europe and Western Balkans), as well as the conceptualization and implementation of University courses.